Wasserstein Graph Distance Based on $L_1$-Approximated Tree Edit Distance between Weisfeiler-Lehman Subtrees

-\paragraph{Maximum performance of models.} Graph classification experiments based on ten times ten-fold cross-validation usually have two ways to record results: the {\it mean $\pm$ standard deviation of ten repetitions}, as employed in the experiment above; and {\it mean $\pm$ standard deviation of 100 runs} (10 repetitions with ten folds).
-As results from \cite{Morris+2020} indicate, the standard deviation of the former is usually low whereas the latter is high.
-The large standard deviation of the latter is because the parameters selected in the validation set do not work in the test because of the significant variation in the graph dataset.
-Consequently, the experiments described above can not adequately differentiate the performance of the models.
-In the second experiment, we evaluate the maximum performance of the WL, WWL, and WWLS for comparison.
-We perform ten times ten-fold experiments in each WL iteration.
-It is noteworthy that we do not set the validation set.
-We search all parameters of the model and SVM in each test.
-The one with the highest accuracy is regarded as the maximum performance in that WL iteration.
-We enumerate the $h$ with $\{1, 2, \dots, 7\}$.
-For $\gamma$ of the WWL and WWLS, and we adjust them within $\{10^{-3}, 10^{-2}, \dots, 1\}$.
+\paragraph{Experiment 3: Maximum classification performance of models.} Graph classification experiments based on 10 times 10-fold cross-validation typically have two ways of recording results: the {\it mean $\pm$ standard deviation of 10 repetitions}, as employed in the experiment above; and {\it mean $\pm$ standard deviation of 100 runs} (10 repetitions with 10 folds).
+According to \citep{Morris+2020}, the former usually has a low standard deviation, whereas the latter has a high standard deviation.
+This is due to significant variation in the graph datasets and, therefore, the parameters selected in the validation set that do not work in the test.
+Thus, the performance of models cannot be sufficiently differentiated in the second experiment.
+The third experiment evaluates the maximum performance of the WL, WWL, and WWLS.
+We perform 10 times 10-fold experiments in each iteration and search all parameters of models and SVM.
+The one with the highest accuracy is regarded as the maximum performance in that iteration.
+Since this evaluation is very similar to the one adopted by GIN, we cite the best results of the original paper as an additional baseline.
+We enumerate $h$ with $\{1, 2, \dots, 7\}$, and for $\gamma$ of the WWL and WWLS, we adjust them within $\{10^{-3}, 10^{-2}, \dots, 1\}$.
 For $C$ of SVM, we adjust it within $\{10^{-3}, 10^{-2}, \dots, 10^3\}$.

-\paragraph{Results 2.} We summarize the results in Figure~\ref{fig:potential}.
-The results provide deeper understanding and insight into the performance differences between WL, WWL, and WWLS.
-We observe that the WWLS significantly outperforms WL and WWL when WL iteration is small, such as $h=2$ or 3 for the bioinformatics datasets and $h=1$ for the social network datasets.
-As $h$ increases, all methods exhibit an overall decreasing trend in accuracy, which indicates the importance of the local structure.
-Methods based on the WL test require no large WL iteration.
-Regarding the trend of decreasing accuracy, WWLS is the most significant, which can be attributed to a weakening of the bounds in Eq.~(\ref{eq:bound}) as $h$ increases.
-For this reason, the actual number of iterations required is 1 to 3.
+We summarize the results in Figure~\ref{fig:potential}, which provide a deeper understanding and insight into the performance differences among the three methods.
+We observe that the WWLS significantly outperforms the WL, WWL, and GIN when the iteration is small, such as $h=2$ or 3 for the bioinformatics datasets and $h=1$ for the social network datasets.
+As $h$ increases, all kernel methods exhibit an overall decreasing trend in accuracy, indicating the importance of local structure.
+In terms of the trend of decreasing accuracy, WWLS shows the most significant decrease, which can be attributed to a weakening of the bounds in Eq.~(\ref{eq:bound}) as $h$ increases.
+For these reasons, we actually set $h$ to a small number, such as 1--3.